dotMavriQ/minimal-mistakes/_posts/2018-06-08-cuttingteeth.md

 They said something about changing a bag.. possibly a collection bag for blood or just some saline.

-After I while I started to get quite dizzy and after a break to change some equipment they drilled into the tooth, pryed it open, removed the parts and finally cleaned and sealed the wound.
+After I while I started to get quite dizzy and after a break to change some equipment they had drilled into the tooth, pryed it open, removed the parts and finally cleaned and sealed the wound.

 I thanked them for good care and met with my mother.